-Not to Scratch the Furniture Sharps claws are an essential survival tool for a cat in the wild so the urge to sharpen them runs deep..
+Not to Scratch the Furniture Sharps claws are an essential survival tool for a cat in the wild so the urge to sharpen them runs deep.
 Often deep into your new couch.
-You will never succeed in programing a cat not to scratch, but you can redirect their attentions from the couch to a scratching pole.
+You will never succeed in programing a cat, not to scratch, but you can redirect their attention from the couch to a scratching pole.
 Indoor cat play areas can be a bit hit and miss.
 They are a popular item at Garage sales, only ab exercisers seem to be more popular.
 The trick is not to buy the small, low ones.
-Cats like the multi-story ones so they can climb, scratch and even sleep on them.
-A tall cat play area will not only provide your cat with an alternative to the furniture for scratching, it will provide them with an alternative to the drapes for climbing.
+Cats like the multi-storey ones so they can climb, scratch and even sleep on them.
+A tall cat play area will not only provide your cat with an alternative to the furniture for scratching, but it will also provide them with an alternative to the drapes for climbing.

 Make sure you buy one with carpet that does match your current carpet or furniture so your cat does not confuse the two.